tinalexander/tinalexander.github.io/notes/2025/2025-02-february.md

 # February 24, 2025

+## Email to FDA employees on Kyle Diamantas

+- **Source:** email obtained by CBS News
+- **Attribution:** sent to Food and Drug Administration employees
+- **Date:** received February 24, 2025

+> Dear Colleagues, I am pleased to share the news that Kyle Diamantas, J.D. is our new Acting Deputy Commissioner for Human Foods.
+>
+> Most recently Kyle worked at Jones Day, serving as Partner, Chair of its Food Supplier practice, and Co-Chair of its Food and Drug Subgroup.
+He is well versed in the Federal Food, Drug, and Cosmetic Act, and the FDA's operational framework.
+He has extensive experience working with various federal and state agencies, scientific organizations, consumer advocacy groups, and industry stakeholders, and has wide-ranging experience on mat- ter spanning regulatory, compliance, investigation, enforcement, rulemaking and legislation, and transactions involving products regulated by the FDA, FTC, CPSC, USDA and EPA.
+>
+> Kyle holds a juris doctor from the University of Florida Levin College of Law and a bachelor's in pre-law political science from the University of Central Florida.
+>
+> Please join me welcoming Kyle to our agency.
+I know he is looking forward to working with all of us in the pursuit to Make America Healthy Again!

 ## Email to NIH employees by acting director Matthew Memoli

 - **Source:** email obtained by CBS News